 if it did.

-good, with a different musical direction.
-Given all of the time since the previous E.P., one would think that Carpathian Forest
+pretty good, with a different musical direction.
+Given all of the time since the previous E.P., one would think that Carpathian

-would have been able to construct something much more solid.
-The songwriting is consistent enough, but the problem is that
+Forest would have been able to construct something much more solid.
+The songwriting is consistent enough, but the problem

-it is consistently mediocre.
-There are a couple of memorable tunes on here, but nothing near the level of "Journey Through
+is that it is consistently mediocre.
+There are a couple of memorable tunes on here, but nothing near the level of "Journey

-the Cold Moors of Svarttjern", for example.
-If you like generic and simplistic Black Metal, this may be for you.
+Through the Cold Moors of Svarttjern", for example.
+If you like generic and simplistic black metal, this may be for you.
 Otherwise,

 save your time and look a bit deeper.